balena-io/balena-cli/docs/balena-cli.md

 root .dockerignore file (at the overall project root) to filter files and folders that are outside service subdirectories.

-balena CLI releases older than v12.0.0 also took .gitignore files into account.
+balena CLI v11 also took .gitignore files into account.
+This behavior was deprecated in CLI v12 and removed in CLI v13.
+Please use .dockerignore files instead.
-This behavior is deprecated, but may still be enabled with the --gitignore (-g) option if compatibility is required.
-This option is mutually exclusive with --multi-dockerignore (-m) and will be removed in the CLI's next major version release (v13).

 Default .dockerignore patterns
-When --gitignore (-g) is NOT used (i.e. when not in v11 compatibility mode), a few default/hardcoded dockerignore patterns are "merged" (in memory) with the patterns found in the applicable .dockerignore files, in the following order:
+A few default/hardcoded dockerignore patterns are "merged" (in memory) with the patterns found in the applicable .dockerignore files, in the following order:
 ```
     **/.git